mlibrary/callnumber_poc/README.md

 build a special writer and call it from an `each_record` block in the traject code).

+The query is then done against the side core, and the bib_ids returned are used to gather actual records from the catalog solr (with just a `bib_id:
+1 OR 2 OR 3 OR ...`).

 ## What's in the URL?

 * `callnumber` is the original search callnumber.
 It's used to populate